kal-i/vault_cli/README.md

 - **AES-GCM-256** encryption for entries
     - Provides confidentiality and integrity with authenticated encryption
     - Each entry uses a unique random nonce
+- **SHA-256** for hashing
+    - To ensure data won't be retrieved to its original form even if local storage is compromised

+## Featured Commands

 ## 📦 Features (Current)
 - Master password setup and vault initialization